TobiasWallner/Lime/README.md

 # Lime
-Lime is a modern and fast editor that works in the command line.
+Lime is a modern and fast editor that works in the command line.x

 # Lime - The command line editor